stolls01/SC-300106/README.md

 This repository contains shell scripts utilized for computations with RNAseq data via LiSC.

 ## Part 1: Montenegro
-This table shows, in order, the scripts used to generate a read count matrix from raw SRA data.
+The following tables show, in order, the scripts used to generate a read count matrix from raw SRA data.
 Indicated are task name, name of file, and the module used for the respective computations.
 Object: RNA from vampire bat spleen, reference number SRR36696742.
-My directory on LiSC: /lisc/data/scratch/course/2025w300106/stoll
+Location of my directory on LiSC: /lisc/data/scratch/course/2025w300106/stoll

 | Task    | Name of script | Module used |
 | -------- | ------- | --------|